monro93/kata-dynamic-programming/README.md

 Welcome to the dynamic programming workshop!
 In this workshop, we will be exploring dynamic programming and using it to solve a classic problem: given X number of dice, count the combinations that a number Y appears.

 ## Exercise 1: Count combinations for 1 die
-In this exercise, you will implement a class to count the number of combinations for one die using a simple loop.
+In this exercise, you will implement a class to count the number of combinations for one die.
 The dices of this exercise have 6 sides, numbered from 1 to 6.
 So for this exercise the number of combinations for a number between 1 and 6 is always 1 and otherwise 0.

 ### Example
 Input: `1, 6`